 Second, financing is a barrier.
-Depending upon the size of the garden and the local economy, starting a traditional "shovel-in-the-dirt" garden will cost between areas around or near to primary and/or secondary schools, which can be used mainly for learning purposes but could also generate some food and income for the school.
-School garden activities usually comprise horticultural crops but may include small-scale animal husbandry and fishery, beekeeping, fruit trees, ornamental plants and shading, as well as small-scale staple food production."
+Depending upon the size of the garden and the local economy, starting a traditional "shovel-in-the-dirt" garden will cost between

+"School gardens are cultivated areas around or near to primary and/or secondary schools, which can be used mainly for learning purposes but could also generate some food and income for the school.
+School garden activities usually comprise horticultural crops but may include smallscale animal husbandry and fishery, beekeeping, fruit trees, ornamental plants and shading, as well as small-scale staple food production."